Skip to main content

 Treat long-running commingling as a separate risk event, not a routine update.
 A practitioner example reported mixed personal and business activity for 2 years and flagged it as a serious problem.
 When you see that pattern, preserve statements and exports so finance can reconstruct activity and prepare a Profit and Loss statement if needed.

 For operational exceptions, define ownership and decision rules internally before launch.
-The grounding here supports clear controls and records, but it does not prescribe a single workflow.
+Clear controls and records are supported, but a single workflow is not prescribed here.

 Related reading: How to Open a Bank Account in Malaysia as a Foreigner.